 Figure X.4-1: RPM Operational Diagram

 There are a couple of reasons that the RPM profile is likely to be implemented as indicated in Figure X.4-1.
 First is that the collector of sensor observations is typically done on low-footprint hardware, such as a mobile phone, tablet, or set-top box.
 Supporting the Content Creator actor is resource and power demanding making such collectors more expensive.
-Second is that the amount of supplementary information needed to support the headers of the PHMR content module is quite large compared to the amount of supplementary information needed to support the data coming from the Clinical Data Sourcesensor.
+Second is that the amount of supplementary information needed to support the headers of the PHMR content module is quite large compared to the amount of supplementary information needed to support the data coming from the sensor.
 The task of maintaining and configuring this information then needs to be done for each patient on more expensive hardware if implemented on the local collector.
 Having a single high end back-end server handling multiple patients and the Content Creator is likely less expensive and easier to maintain.
 It also allows for a simple approach to filter the data that is reported in the Content Module.
 The filtering can be configured at a single point for all patients using the backend instead of each individual collector.
 It should be noted that any filtering is an application option established through business needs and is outside the scope of this profile.
 Of course, any filtering must still result in a complaint Content Module.

 Home sensor devices also need to be low footprint, where the bulk of their expense is the sensor itself and the hardware necessary to support transaction protocols and external configuration is minimized.
 Since many of the sensor devices may be borne on the patient, making the sensor as small and as unobtrusive as possible also limits hardware resources and power demands.
-These demands make the Communicate PHCA data-* transaction the most likely solution for these devices.
+These demands make the Communicate PCHA data-* transaction the most likely solution for these devices.

 X.4.1 Concepts

 The RPM profile as defined in this document is the first stage in providing a standardized means of monitoring patients outside the care provider facilities.
 This profile currently specifies the transfer of monitoring data from the remote site to the health care facility.
-PHCA is currently implementing standards for two-way monitoring in the form of consent, questionnaires, IEEE 11073 20601 command and control, and automated persistent sessions.
+PCHA is currently implementing standards for two-way monitoring in the form of consent, questionnaires, IEEE 11073 20601 command and control, and automated persistent sessions.
 It is anticipated that these standards will either provide enhancements to this profile or be the basis for additional profiles related to the remote monitoring of patients.

-<If needed, this section provides an overview of the concepts that provide necessary background for understanding the profile.
-If not needed, state “Not applicable.”
-For an example of why/how this section may be needed, please see ITI Cross Enterprise Workflow (XDW).>

-<It may be useful in this section, but is not necessary, to provide a short list of the use cases described below and explain why they are different.>

 X.4.2 Use Cases